 If my best friend is a guy, does he have to stand on the groom’s side?

 In cases like this, there really isn’t a norm.
-There is no right or wrong answer, so you can decide based on your opinions and beliefs!
-We suggest talking to that friend first to see how they would feel and where they would choose to stand.
-If they’re going to be getting ready with the guys on the morning of your wedding, they may feel more comfortable standing with them as you walk down the aisle.
+We suggest talking to that friend to see how they would feel and where they would choose to stand.
 If they’re close friends with all of the girls in your party, they’ll probably be more comfortable standing with the bridesmaids.
-If you do have a member of the opposite sex in your party, we’d recommend that you don’t have the groomsmen and bridesmaids walk down the aisle together arm in arm preceding the bride’s entrance.
+It’s probably best not to have the groomsmen and bridesmaids walk down the aisle together arm in arm, though.
 Ideally, the “brides-mate” should be included in all of the typical bridesmaid traditions, like the bachelorette party and bridal shower.
 However, it would again be a good idea to ask what he would prefer.

 How to Ask

 Once you have your final list, it’s time to pop the question.
-You may think that spending money and time on custom gifts to ask your party is a waste, but it’s not just a trend that’s grown more popular in the past few years.
-It’s become a necessity.
-If you’ve never been a bridesmaid or groomsmen before you probably don’t realize just how much time and money they’re agreeing to devote to your wedding.
-Attending your engagement party, planning/attending your bridal shower , planning your bachelorette party, paying for any travel expenses, buying gifts, running errands, attending wedding planning events, buying their attire and accessories, etc. requires a lot of energy and funds.
-Plus, it’s no secret that brides can be a bit hard to deal with during this time.
+You may think that spending money and time on custom gifts to ask your party is a waste, but if you’ve never been a bridesmaid or groomsmen before you know what a dedication it is.
+You may not realize just how much time and money they’re agreeing to devote to your wedding.
+Attending and planning your engagement party, bridal shower, bachelorette party, and rehearsal dinner requires a lot of time.
+Then, they have to pay for any travel expenses, gifts, attire and accessories, and more!
+Not to mention running wedding errands and dealing with your stress.
 They will stick by your side even when you request they try on 16 different dress styles and they won’t complain when you ask for their help addressing all your invitations.

 Here are some of our favorite ways to ask your bridesmaids and groomsmen to join your wedding party!